"Within 30 minutes of arriving at Eagle Pass, I was on my way home, penniless, beating myself up for another brutal gambling defeat."

 Within 30 minutes of arriving at Eagle Pass, I was on my way home, penniless, beating myself up for another brutal gambling defeat.
 To the outside world I looked like a normal college student.
 Internally, I was living in my own mental prison unable to think about anything but gambling.
 I continued gambling for a few months after this trip until my life was so agonizing that I finally threw in the towel and started upon my ongoing journey of recovery.

-I am now approaching 4 years clean from gambling and gain so much from helping others.
+I am now more than 4 years clean from gambling and gain so much from helping others.
 I believe that all people should receive thorough, honest information on this topic so that they can make informed decisions.
 I am not anti-gambling, I am pro-education.

 So pull up a chair, visitor, and let's get the conversation started.